Thorney Opportunities Ltd. Updates on Share Buy-Back

 - Make smarter investments with weekly expert stock picks from the Smart Investor Newsletter

-Thorney Opportunities Ltd. has announced a daily update on its ongoing on-market buy-back program, with 75,000 ordinary fully paid securities repurchased on the previous day, adding to a cumulative total of over 5 million shares.
-This buy-back strategy indicates the company’s efforts to manage its capital structure and enhance shareholder value.
+Thorney Opportunities Ltd. has announced a daily update on its ongoing on-market buy-back program, successfully repurchasing a total of 80,000 ordinary fully paid securities on the previous day.
+This move is part of the company’s strategy to consolidate its shares and potentially enhance shareholder value.

 For further insights into AU:TOP stock, check out TipRanks’ Stock Analysis page.